flutter-ml/google_ml_kit_flutter/packages/google_ml_kit/README.md

 # Google's ML Kit for Flutter

-A Flutter plugin to use [Google's standalone ML Kit](https://developers.google.com/ml-kit) for Android and iOS.
+Google's ML Kit for Flutter is a set of [Flutter plugins](https://flutter.io/platform-plugins/) that enable [Flutter](https://flutter.dev) apps to use [Google's standalone ML Kit](https://developers.google.com/ml-kit).

 In versions `0.7.3` and earlier all features were included in a single plugin, but a lot of developers started to get issues with the size of their app, because even thought they needed a single feature, the plugin included all the resources for the rest of the features, that increased the size of the app significantly.